Duke-GCB/igsp_web_cookie/README.md

 - `PRIVATE_KEY_PATH`: The path to the PEM-formatted private key
 - `CERT_PATH`: The path to the PEM-formatted certificate

 Remember, this file contains database credentials, so protect it on your host.
-Also be sure to protect the private key file
+Also be sure to protect the private key file so that only the user that runs `signCookie` can read it.

 ## Installation

 1. Make a directory for installation.
 This should be writable by the user that will run the binaries (possibly apache or oracle)